 Shade: Yes, shadecloth on fenced playground; lots of trees

-Enclosed: The little ones’ playground is fenced but most of playground is not fenced and is close to the lake and road.
+Enclosed: The little ones’ playground is fenced but most of playground is not fenced and is close to the lagoon and road.

 Mum’s report: I’d have had a shocking time here when my kids were younger and very wild, but now they are wiser and won’t just go straight to the lake and jump in.
 It’s lovely to visit here, I enjoy the views and they clamber all over the great play equipment.
 It’s a really fab sandpit!

 Extra: There is a long cycleway which passes through this reserve.
-Kayaks can be hired on Narrabeen Lake but not at this reserve.
+Kayaks can be hired on Narrabeen Lagoon but not at this reserve.
 It would be cool to hire kayaks at Narrabeen and then kayak the kiddies over here for a play.

 Parking: Carpark by playground and reserve

 Here’s a short video of Bilarong Playground which will let you see the whole place.

 Have you been to Narrabeen Lagoon?
 Can you recommend any other good spots there to other families?